 Once the QSAR model has been trained, note the performances.
 For both metrics, pKI IC50 Pi3K and PkI IC50 mTor, we see reasonable results for AUC, Precision, and Recall.
 These metrics indicate the models ability to correctly distinguish between active and inactive molecules within the dataset.

 Now we will intentionally select an imbalanced TPP to produce QSAR models that display poor performances.
 We can modify the TPP by adjusting the sliders.
-Note that “No molecule is currently matching your target product profile” and there is a significant difference between “Molecules In” and “Molecules Out” for the metrics of interest.
+Note that there is a significant difference between “Molecules In” and “Molecules Out” for the metrics of interest, and that the risk matrix on the right shows moderate anticorrelation between both pIC50 objectives.

 Imbalanced QSAR

-Once the imbalanced QSAR model has been trained, note the performance.
-While we see what appears to be a reasonable AUC for pKI IC50 Pi3K and PkI IC50 mTor, note the significant reduction in Precision, and Recall.
+Once the imbalanced QSAR model has been trained, note the performances below.
+While we see what appears to be reasonable AUC scores for pKI IC50 Pi3K and PkI IC50 mTor, note the significant reduction in F1 score, Precision, and Recall.
+The AUC is a deceptive metrics when the train dataset is imbalanced and other metrics should be considered to get a more complete picture.
 The low scores calculated for precision and recall indicate the model's inability to appropriately predict when a molecule is active.

 We can now rescore molecules to compare predictions based on these QSAR models.
-For a review on scoring individual molecules with the QSAR module, please refer to the following link: Applying the QSAR Predictor on Custom Molecules
+For a review on scoring individual molecules with the QSAR module, please refer to the following article: Applying QSAR Models on Custom Molecules.

-The compound above was pulled from the initial training data set and is active on both pKi IC50 Pi3K and pKi IC50 mTor.
-Once rescored, note the difference in predictions between in pKi IC50 mTor for the well trained QSAR model and the poor model.
-The imbalanced model does not accurately predict the compound to be active for pKi IC50 mTor.
+The compound above was pulled from the initial training data set and is active on both pKi IC50 Pi3K and pKi IC50 mTor, for both TPPs.

 Balanced QSAR Rescoring